Balanitis

 It's important to have good genital hygiene.
 Wash your genitals at least once a day, gently pull back your foreskin and wash the area with warm water.
 Dry gently after washing.
 You should avoid soap, hot water and vigorous rubbing, which can make the inflammation worse.

-If your symptoms don’t get better with good hygiene alone, ask your doctor or pharmacist about using an antifungal cream or a mild steroid cream.
+If your symptoms don’t get better with good hygiene alone, ask your healthcare provider or pharmacist about using an antifungal cream or a mild steroid cream.

 • Antifungal cream: If a yeast infection is causing balanitis, using an antifungal cream (eg, clotrimazole) can treat the infection.
 You’ll need to apply the cream to the head of your penis and foreskin.